List of railway lines in Great Britain: Terminus

-North West and Central

-North West
+North West England

 This is a list of all routes that enter the North West England region.

-Central
+West Midlands

 This is a list of all routes that enter the West Midlands region.

-North and East
+East of England

-Anglia

 This is a list of all routes that enter the East of England region.

 East Midlands

 This is a list of all routes that enter the East Midlands region.

-Eastern
+Yorkshire and North East

-This is a list of all routes that enter the Yorkshire and the Humber and North East England region.
+This is a list of all routes that enter the Yorkshire and the Humber and North East England regions.